 Bottom line

 Before you decide to pack up and move to Florida, consider all your options.
-Factor in how much longer you want to work.
-For example, do you want to retire early?
+Factor in how long you want to work on your retirement plans.
 This could change the cities you can afford.

 And remember to factor in additional costs besides housing.
 Florida has no state income tax, but you could spend more on utilities, groceries, and other necessities.